SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 Because of what this contains, it is not normally included in any repository for security reasons, so you should [generate this yourself now](default-env-gen.md).

-At this point, you can start the service running locally with `cds run`, shown here with typical output:
+At this point, you can start the service running locally with `cds run`, shown here with typical output (with some lines removed for readability):

 ```
 $ cds run